btschwertfeger/BiasAdjustCXX/README.md

 ## 1. About

-This repository started in 2022 as part of a Bachelor Thesis with the topic: ["The influence of bias corrections on variability, distribution, and correlation of temperatures in comparison to observed and modeled climate data in Europe"](https://epic.awi.de/id/eprint/56689/).
-A technical publication is available at [https://doi.org/10.1016/j.softx.2023.101379](https://doi.org/10.1016/j.softx.2023.101379).
+The BiasAdjustCXX command-line tool is the subject of a publication by Schwertfeger, Benjamin Thomas, Lohmann, Gerrit, and Lipskoch, Henrik (2023) _"Introduction of the BiasAdjustCXX command-line tool for the application of fast and efficient bias corrections in climatic research"_.
+It provides an insight into the architecture, possible applications and new scientific questions.
+This publication referencing [BiasAdjustCXX v1.8.1](https://github.com/btschwertfeger/BiasAdjustCXX/tree/v1.8.1) was published in the journal SoftwareX in March 2023 and is available at [https://doi.org/10.1016/j.softx.2023.101379](https://doi.org/10.1016/j.softx.2023.101379).

-These programs and data structures are designed to help minimize discrepancies between modeled and observed climate data.
-Data from past periods are used to adjust variables from current and future time series so that their distributional properties approximate possible actual values.
+These tool and data structures are developed with the aim of reducing discrepancies between modeled and observed climate data.
+Historical data is utilized to calibrate variables from current and future time series to achieve distributional properties that closely resemble the possible actual values.

 <figure>
   <img